jl-/react-slide-deck/README.md

 <Deck
   horizontal|vertical // direction for the slides
-  swipe // can scroll(mousewheel) or not; on touch devices, it is touch event factor // swipe distance used to determine whether to swipe forward or abort.
+  swipe // can scroll(mousewheel) or not; on touch devices, it is touch event factor // swipe distance used to determine whether to swipe forward or abort on touch devices.
-         // if (swipeDistance / width(or height for vertical)) > factor, then will switch to next slide, otherwise return to the current slide. loop //  scroll down on the last Deck.Slide => transition to the first Deck.Slide. only work when `scroll` is set dura // duration for slide transition, optional. default is 1400ms
+         // if (swipeDistance / width(or height for vertical)) > factor, then will switch to next slide, otherwise return to the current slide. loop //  scroll down on the last Deck.Slide => transition to the first Deck.Slide.(first => last as well). only work when `swipe` is set dura // duration for slide transition, optional. default is 1400ms easeing // `function|string` tweening easing function for transition between slides. see detail below, onSwitching // function(progress, deck) /*fired on every tweening transition. `deck` is the component instance of Deck, useful for accessing data like deck.status, deck.state.distance ...*/ onSwitchDone // function(deck) /*fired when slide transition is finished*/
   >
   <Deck.Slide> content </Deck.Slide>
   <Deck.Slide> content2 </Deck.Slide>